HomeHow ToTop 5 Free Ways to Transcribe Voice Memos on iPhone

 Just recorded a podcast on your iPhone and need a transcription for it?
-These 3 apps will help.
+These 5 methods will help.

 When it comes to AI integration, Android is well ahead of the curve.
 Google Pixel smartphones have had the native transcribe feature for voice notes in the voice recorder app for years.
 This year, Samsung brought a host of AI features to its Galaxy S24 Series.
 The Galaxy AI can efficiently transcribe your voice notes and summarise them with ease.
-Unfortunately, no such option is natively available on iPhones.
-However, there are a few third-party apps that can carry out the task.
-Today, we bring you the top 3 free ways to transcribe voice memos on an iPhone.
+While Apple Intelligence isn’t on par with its Samsung and Google counterparts just yet, it does offer basic transcription features.
+You can also use a few third-party apps to carry out the task.
+Today, we bring you the top 5 free ways to transcribe voice memos on an iPhone.

 Read Also: Lenovo Legion 5i, Legion 7i, Legion Pro 5i and Legion Pro 7i AI-powered laptops launched in India